 General common law: area of practice (barristers)

-A common law practice
+Is common law recession-proof?

-Types of law practised
+Types of law practised by common law barristers

 KATHERINE DUNSEATH is a family law specialist at 3PB.
 She studied geography at Brunel University and was called to the Bar in 2008.